- UCAS Code: RN81

 The majority of course materials are available to students via Virtual Learning Environment (VLE).
 Students can print course materials at their own expense.

 The cost of course texts does not normally exceed £30 per academic year.
 Key language texts are used over 2 or 3 years of study.
-Multiple copies are also available in the University Library.
+Copies are also available in the University Library.

 Hospitality & Tourism Management